How to shrink partitions?

-- You will be able to view the avaiable partition volumes now.
-Right-click the basic volume you want to shrink.
+- You will be able to view the available partition volumes now.
+Right-click the basic volume that you want to shrink.

-- Click Shrink Volume and follow the on screen instructions to complet the shrinking process.
+- Click Shrink Volume and follow the on screen instructions to complete the shrinking process.

 Using a Command line interface: